hiuxia/test_zshrc_time/README.md

 ## Aim

 A simple python script to evaluate the execution time of each command in your `~/.zshrc`.
-If your zsh has a long start-up time, then this repository is for you.
+If your zsh has a long start-up time, this repository is for you.

 ## How to use